AWS Penetration Testing

-As an alternative to, the user uses safety software instruments to control and defend the inbound and outbound data streams of cloud resources.
-One of the benefits of the AWS Cloud is your capability scaling and innovating at the time you maintain a highly secure environment and paying only for the services you use.
+As an alternative, you can use security tools to control and defend the inbound and outbound data streams of cloud resources.
+One of the benefits of the AWS Cloud is your capability to scale and bring innovations at the time you maintain a highly secure environment and pay only for the services you use.
 This means that the required level of security can be achieved at a lower cost than in an on-premises environment.

 The AWS Cloud enables the shared responsibility model.
 While AWS manages cloud security, cloud security is your responsibility.
-This means that by analogy with securing your datacenter, you determine how much security you need to implement to protect your own content, platform, applications, systems, and networks in the cloud.
+This means that you are to determine which level of security you need to protect your own content, platform, applications, systems, and networks in the cloud.

-However, while cloud security is a top priority for AWS, it will not protect against trivial administration errors, incorrect or default configuration settings for cloud services, leaked access keys and credentials, as well as vulnerable applications.
-How can you identify potential misconfigurations in an Amazon Web Services (AWS) infrastructure in a timely manner?
+However, while cloud security is a top priority for AWS, it will not protect against trivial administration errors, incorrect or default configuration settings for cloud services leaked access keys and credentials, as well as vulnerable applications.
+So how can you identify potential misconfigurations in an Amazon Web Services (AWS) infrastructure in a timely manner?

 How AWS Penetration Testing Works?

 Many IT practices have emerged as adaptations of approaches that date back to the industrial era.
-For example, safe makers hired bugbears to find weaknesses in their locks, and now companies are turning to hackers to identify vulnerabilities on their corporate networks.
-This is how a whole area appeared - the ethical hacking, within which penetration testing by third-party specialists is performed.
+For example, safe makers hired bugbears to find weaknesses in their locks, and now companies are turning to hackers to identify vulnerabilities in their corporate networks.
+This is how a whole area appeared - ethical hacking, when penetration testing is performed by third-party specialists.

-White hackers are conducting a series of cloud penetration testing, simulating various attack.
-The result is a report containing detailed information about the detected protection problems and recommendations for their elimination.
+White hackers are conducting a series of cloud penetration testing, simulating various attacks.
+The result is a report containing detailed information about the detected vulnerabilities and recommendations for their elimination.

-Specifically, AWS penetration testing most often reveals such AWS weaknesses that allow attackers to gain access to other people's and companies confidential data:
+Specifically, AWS penetration testing most often reveals such AWS weaknesses that allow attackers to gain access to confidential data:

 - AWS S3 Buckets - Open S3 Buckets configuration errors.
 Amazon Simple Storage Service (S3) is a service that allows you to store and receive data of any size, at any time, from anywhere in the network.
 Safe by default until the administrator has enabled public access.

 - AWS S3 Buckets Objects configuration errors.
 Objects that are stored in S3 buckets can also be made public, even if the bucket itself is closed.
 To do this, it is enough to know the S3 URL and the names of the attached objects.
-S3 addresses can often be found in the source code of applications, and filenames can be picked using classic dictionary brute force.
+S3 addresses can often be found in the source code of applications.

 - XSS attacks